chieffancypants/excerpt/Readme.md

 # excerpt

-Based on Ruby on Rails TextHelper.
+Based on the Rails TextHelper.

+```
+> excerpt('This is an example', 'an', 5);
+'...s is an exam...'
+```

 Extracts an excerpt from `text` that matches the first instance of `phrase`.
 The `radius` option expands the excerpt on each side of the first occurrence of `phrase` by the number of characters defined in `radius` (which defaults to 100).
 If the excerpt radius overflows the beginning or end of the text, then the `ending` option (which defaults to “…”) will be prepended/appended accordingly.
 If the phrase isn’t found, the original text is returned.

-```
-> excerpt('This is an example', 'an', 5);
-'...s is an exam...'
-```

 ## Installation